Africa University

 Africa University is a "private, Pan-African and United Methodist-related institution."
-It has over 1,200 students from 36 African countries.
-It is located 17 km northwest of Mutare, Zimbabwe.
-It grants bachelor's, master's and PhD degrees in various programs.
+In 2021 it had over 2,500 students from 31 African countries, of whom 58 percent were women and 24 percent came from outside Zimbabwe.
+The main campus is located 17 km northwest of Mutare, the fourth largest city in Zimbabwe, on a 1542 acre rural site with 36 buildings.
+The university grants bachelor's, master's and PhD degrees in various programs.
+The language of instruction is English.